Saturday, 19 July 2014

 After taking a celebratory photo, we retired to the same bar as last time, la Gabare, which jutted out between two roads near the river bank.

-It was crowded with drinkers, but none as pleased and grateful as us.
 We stayed there for over an hour and during that time I felt my leg steadily recovering from the pounding I had given it.
+The bar was crowded with drinkers, but none as pleased and grateful as we were.

 We booked in and found that we had been given a very large room with handrails everywhere and low bathroom fittings.